microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIAListboxOption" because one of its declarations is marked as @internal
+//
+// @public
+export class DelegatesARIAListboxOption {
+    ariaChecked?: "true" | "false";
+    ariaSelected: "true" | "false" | undefined;
+}

+// @internal
+export interface DelegatesARIAListboxOption extends ARIAGlobalStatesAndProperties {
+}

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIASelect" because one of its declarations is marked as @internal
 //
 // @public